-1. There may not be enough spectrum in one band

-- 2. Spectrum may not be contiguous - 3.
-Combining high bands with lower bands improves cell edge rates - 4.
-Higher peak and average rates can be offered
+- 1. There may not be enough spectrum in one band - 2.
+Spectrum may not be contiguous - 3.
+Combining high bands with lower bands improves cell edge rates and extends the coverage - 4.
+Higher peak and average rates can be offered - 5.
+Higher UL Data Rates may require carrier aggregation with other frequency bands

-Starting Up and Evolving FWA Network
+5. Starting Up and Evolving FWA Network